VILLASframework/documentation/docs/node/guides/lab1.md

 The timestamp is derived from Unix time (seconds after 01/01/1970 UTC).
 The remaining columns contain the values of the sample.

-If you add the `-n` (non real-time mode) switch the data will be printed immeadiately to the screen:
+If you add the `-n` (non real-time mode) switch the data will be printed immediately to the screen:

 ```bash
 villas signal -l 10 -r 10 -F 3 -v 1 -n sine